 3. Your current software training and onboarding program is expensive

-Software training is certainly a necessary expense, but that doesn’t mean you should be overpaying for a system that is not providing results.
+The expense of software learning programs is a major pain point.
+Software training is necessary, but that doesn’t mean you should be overpaying for a system that is not providing results.

 Consider the average salary of a training and onboarding professional, the various eLearning tools such as webinars and knowledge bases, not to mention the time trainees are spending away from their desks.
 All these expenses add up quickly.